Spain Student Visa

 What we coordinate across your student visa.

 Enrolment and means come first.
-We coordinate the economic-means evidence, health insurance, the work allowance, family scope, and the residence steps, so the file is ready before the consulate appointment.
+We coordinate the economic-means evidence, health insurance, work-rights classification, family scope, and the residence steps, so the file is ready before the consulate appointment.

 01